Frequently Asked Questions

 How can faculty apply for projects & funding?

-Faculty respond to Project Opportunity Announcements (POAs) issued by AFRL with a white paper submission.
-If the white paper is selected, an AFRL Government representative invites the faculty member to submit a full Request for Project Proposal (RFPP).
-AFRL independently reviews and selects all projects.
+Institutions may respond to Project Opportunity Announcements (POAs) issued by AFRL with a white paper submission requirement.
+If the white paper is selected for further consideration, the institution will be invited to submit a full proposal through the Request for Project Proposal (RFPP) that is issued via The Ohio State University.

 Will all institutions have equal consideration when applying for research?